 This prompted me to create the iOS app, Remote Rowing Coach.
 The app provides a platform for a virtual rowing coach and online real-time transmission of Concept2 PM5 V2 data.

 The app allows the athlete to track data, and it also has the benefit of allowing the coach to view metrics on a mobile iOS device.

 Additionally, there is also a web interface that allows for the monitoring of real-time data in a browser.
 The best browser for this is Chrome which allows the athlete to use the browser to connect to the PM5 without the need for an iOS device.

-In the photo below you can see how browser windows can be arranged to allow monitoring of data and viewing of the athlete at the same time.
+In the photo below, you can see how browser windows can be arranged to allow the monitoring of data and viewing of the athlete simultaneously.
 This is the setup that I use when I coach my clients online.

-I also really like the ability to see intervals and splits in real-time.
-This allows me to monitor the pacing of an athlete when we are conducting a 2k or 5k test for example.
+I also really like the ability to see intervals and splits in real time.
+This allows me to monitor an athlete’s pacing when we are conducting a 2k or 5k test, for example.

 Another metric I look at is stroke length.
-When an athlete is tired, their stroke length can sometimes tend to shorten up.
+When an athlete is tired, their stroke length can sometimes shorten.
 I have direct access to this metric which is helpful when reminding athletes to stay long when the pressure mounts on a tough test piece.

-The benefit of this system is that it functions together to allow me or any other virtual rowing coach the opportunity to provide a higher level of remote coaching.
-I can see in real-time how my technical instructions actually Impact speed/athlete performance.
+The benefit of this system is that it functions together to allow me or any other virtual rowing coach to provide a higher level of remote coaching.
+I can see in real-time how my technical instructions Impact speed/athlete performance.

-At the end of the session, my client can send me a CSV of the training session which enables me to do an in-depth analysis of the training.
+At the end of the session, my client can send me a CSV of the training session, enabling me to do an in-depth analysis of the training.
 I am working on a web interface that allows for extensive data analysis.
 I hope to release it publically as time allows.